 2. Administrative Law Judge Hearing

 After the second denial, you can appeal further by requesting an administrative law judge (ALJ) hearing within 60 days.
-About half of disability applicants who proceed to this step start getting benefits.
+About half of SSD applicants who proceed to this step start getting benefits.

 3. Appeals Council Review